vicperdana/vicperdana.github.io/_posts/2022-02-02-kubernetes-pass-exam-with-ease.md

 ![CKAD](/assets/images/CKAD_cert.png){: width="500"}

 # What's next
 It's time for you to show off your achievements & relax a bit.
-These certs demonstrate to your employer or prospective employer your practical ability on basic / intermediate Kubernetes concepts - but this should be seen as a stepping stone to immerse yourself in the world of K8s.
+These certs demonstrate to your employer or prospective employer your practical ability on basic / intermediate K8s concepts - but this should be seen as a stepping stone to immerse yourself in the world of K8s.

-> Just a word of warning, running and maintaining K8s can be proven complex and therefore leveraging services provided by cloud providers such as [AKS](https://azure.microsoft.com/en-au/services/kubernetes-service/#overview) and [Container Apps](https://azure.microsoft.com/en-us/services/container-apps/#overview) - check them out!
+> Just a word of warning, running and maintaining K8s can be *really hard* and therefore leveraging services provided by cloud providers such as [AKS](https://azure.microsoft.com/en-au/services/kubernetes-service/#overview) and [Container Apps](https://azure.microsoft.com/en-us/services/container-apps/#overview) is recommended - check them out!